yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

  >   A better word should have been `typeclass`.
  >   That means a set of types.
  >   For a type to belong to a class, all function of the class must be provided for this type.
- > - In this particular example of typeclass, the type `m` must be a type that take an argument.
+ > - In this particular example of type class, the type `m` must be a type that take an argument.
  >   for example `IO a`, but also `Maybe a`, `[a]`, etc...
  > - To be a useful monad, your function must obey some rule.
  >   If your construction does not obey these rules strange things might happens: